NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/dispersant_exercise.rst

 IFO 180.

   #.
-Click Oil
+Click Oil to open the ADIOS Oil Database
   #.
 There are multiple ways to find an IFO-180 in the database.
 Here are a few options:

      * type "IFO" in the search box

      * type "180" in the search box

-     * select Refined-Intermediate Fuel Oil in the "Category" selection
+     * select Residual Fuel Oil in the "Type" selection

   #.
-You probably want to select ``*GENERIC-INTERMEDIATE FUEL OIL 180`` unless you know it's a more specific oil.
+You probably want to select the oil with the highest score unless you know it's a more specific oil.
   #.
-Click "More Info" if you want to see the details of the oil.
+Click the oil name to show you the details of the oil.
   #.
-Click "Select" to select the oil.
+Click "Download" to select the oil to use in GNOME.

 Spill:
 ------